owncloud-archive/documentation/admin_manual/configuration_files/external_storage/auth_mechanisms.rst

 drawbacks are that sharing is disabled when this mechanism is in use, as ownCloud has no access to the storage credentials, and background file scanning does not work.

+..
+Note:: There is a workaround that allows sharing when using **Log-in credentials, save in session**, and that is using Ajax cron mode.
+(See :doc:`../../configuration_server/background_jobs_configuration`.)

 Public-key Mechanisms
 ---------------------